Your public water system (PWS) is required by Idaho Code to have a Cross Connection Control Program

 7. Document everything.
 It is a good idea to document what your water system is doing to prevent cross connections and backflow events.
 This will serve you both in showing you meet regulations and in the case of any liabilities.
 Remember, backflow can cause serious illness, and in some cases, death.
 Your PWS will want to show that it has been doing everything possible to prevent such events.
 Keep records of the annual testing letters you send out, the responses you get, any site investigations you perform, and any hazard assessments you make.
 It is also a good idea to keep an inventory of cross connection risks within your system.
 After receiving the survey results (step 2), create an inventory of which properties will require which backflow devices.
 This can be done in a simple spreadsheet.
 Here are some helpful documents for your files:

 8. Provide information.
 It never hurts to educate your customers about cross connections and backflow.
 There is a good chance most of them don’t know what it is and what their responsibilities are as property owners.
 IRWA can help your water system provide customized brochures, mailers, and handouts that are specific to your CCCP or local code.
-Feel free to use these pamphlets and handouts in your community:
+Contact us for customized materials, or feel free to use these pamphlets and handouts in your community: